learn-co-students/python-practice-with-datatypes-data-science-intro-000/README.md

 ![](https://learn-verified.s3.amazonaws.com/data-science-assets/biz-card-mistakes.jpg)

-Yea, Mr. Vandelay may not be the best person to get to know or the best at designing business cards, but like Mr. Vandelay, we know that people misenter information on forms all the time.
+Yeah, Mr. Vandelay may not be the best person to get to know or the best at designing business cards, but like Mr. Vandelay, we know that people enter incorrect information on forms all the time.

 So as data scientists, we often need to clean and organize data before we can make sense of it.
 Let's get to work.